 These two natures are generally referred to as the old nature and the new nature, although theologians have coined numerous terms such as the adamic nature, the sinful nature, the fleshly nature, and the carnal nature to describe the old nature.
 The apostle Paul referred to the old nature as “sin” or “indwelling sin” (Romans 6:6-7, 7:17).

 The new nature is sometimes referred to by theologians as the divine nature (2 Peter 1:4).
 In Romans 7:22 and 2 Corinthians 4:16, the apostle Paul referred to the new nature as the “inner man.”
-The new nature is perfect and incapable of sinning (1 John 3:9).
+Having been born of God, the new nature is perfect and incapable of sinning (1 John 3:9).